 I remember being completely confused about their nutritional needs when I was first starting out with my backyard flock.

 I wrote these pages in the hope that they would help prevent you from being as confused as I was, and to keep you abreast of any developments in research and experience.

 No time to read now?
 Pin to read later!

-They'll take you through the best nutrition for your flock at all the key points in their life from newly hatched to adult breeding hens and beyond.
+My articles will take you through the best nutrition for your chickens at all the key points in their life from newly hatched to adult breeding hens and beyond.

 Just click on either the headline or the pic for each different subject to go straight to that page.

 Do you find yourself getting confused as to what your chickens should eat and at what age?
 I certainly was.
 Chick feed, growers, layers, crumbles, pellets ...
 What does it all mean?

 Hens and roosters need different nutrients at different times in their life, and feeding the wrong balance can seriously affect their health.

 This link takes you to an article describing the food a chick should eat from point of hatch right through to adulthood.
 It takes the mystery out of feeding and lets you relax and enjoy your flock without worrying about their diet.

 This is a more detailed article about what baby chicks should be given to eat, from hatch to 8 weeks old.